 👩🏼🌾 Ingredients

 - White beans add protein, iron, and fiber to this skillet meal.
-Cannellini beans are higher in protein that the other white beans, but all varieties work.
+Cannellini beans are higher in protein than the other white beans, but all varieties work.

 - Use cherry or grape tomatoes for this recipe.
 They are similar in size, and cook quickly, balancing this dish with their juices.
 Plus, their high vitamin C content helps with absorbing the iron from the beans and greens.
 Halve them for quicker cooking.